Looking for LinkedIn tips to help you connect with prospects and land more freelance writing clients?

 - List every client you have here, along with the niche skills and experience you bring to the table.

-- Identify every type of writing you do with a separate entry. (e.g., case study writer, white paper writer, ghost writer, blogger, etc.)
+- Identify every type of writing you do with a separate entry. (e.g., case study writer, white paper writing, ghost writer, blogger, etc.)

 - Spotlight your top 3 skills (e.g., blogging, content marketing, interviewing, etc.) for every client, and ask your connections to endorse them.
 It’s another one of my LinkedIn tips to help you optimize your profile, get found, and connect with prospects and clients.